DataFire/Integrations/integrations/generated/google_calendar/README.md

   * description `string`: Description of the calendar.
 Optional.
 Read-only.
   * etag `string`: ETag of the resource.
   * foregroundColor `string`: The foreground color of the calendar in the hexadecimal format "#ffffff".
 This property supersedes the index-based colorId property.
 To set or change this property, you need to specify colorRgbFormat=true in the parameters of the insert, update and patch methods.
 Optional.
   * hidden `boolean`: Whether the calendar has been hidden from the list.
 Optional.
-The default is False.
+The attribute is only returned when the calendar is hidden, in which case the value is true.
   * id `string`: Identifier of the calendar.
   * kind `string`: Type of the resource ("calendar#calendarListEntry").
   * location `string`: Geographic location of the calendar as free-form text.
 Optional.
 Read-only.